nerdymishka/dotnet/src/Mettle.Xunit/src/README.md

 # ⚒ Mettle.Xunit ⚗

-Mettle is a custom Test Framework for Xunit.net that extends and overrides XUnit to enable:
+Mettle is a custom Test Framework Runner for Xunit.net that extends and overrides XUnit to enable:

 - DI for constructors and test methods.